mekwars-legends/mwl-docs/docs/index.rst

 Welcome to Mekwars Legends!
 ===========================

-.. note:: This is an initial scratch in the sand, there's not much here atm.
+.. note:: This is a work in progress.
+Be sure to use the search feature if you're looking for something specific.

 Preface
 -------